hmorchid/ada-project-analytixxperts2023/index.md

 use-site-title: true
 ---

 The topic of diversity is gaining increasing attention nowadays.
 Many studies, like [this McKinsey & Company report](https://www.mckinsey.com/capabilities/people-and-organizational-performance/our-insights/why-diversity-matters), affirm that diversity is not just a buzzword but a pivotal aspect of business success.
-We would like to assess whether this phenomenon is also applicable to the movie industry.
 After reading this report, a prominent producer at 20th Century, one of Hollywood's most renowned film studios, began to seriously consider that diversity in its castings might be the key to improving performance of its future productions.
 He decided to contact us to know if we can prove the point that Mckinsey & Company is making in its report.

 ## Introduction
 Lights, Camera, Action!
 Join us on this journey as we unravel the data story behind the impact diversity in films' success.
 We will dissect this relationship by analyzing a variety of films across genres, from blockbuster hits to indie gems, our research will shed light on whether films with diverse casts resonate more profoundly with audiences and critics alike.